Welcome new homeschoolers!

 And don’t forget to look on our Networking page for links to fellow Waldorf homeschoolers.

-Join our new discussion forum for support from other Christopherus families and from Donna–emails, live chat and video content (eventually).
+Join our new discussion forum for support from other Christopherus families and from Donna–emails, livestreams, and archived videos.